Neeta90/SQl_Challenge/README.md

 3. Data Analysis : Used SQL queries to retrieve corresponding data for all data analysis points.

-4. Bonus :  Created  Bar chart using jupyter notebook for Bonus Analysis.Added config file to get userid and pwd.
+4. Bonus :  Created  Bar chart using jupyter notebook for Bonus Analysis.
+Added config file to get userid and password.
 Please use your userid and password.